Menu

 Written By Juhil Mendpara

-Great graphic design portfolios are a showcase for your work.
-So get out of the way and make sure the work is front and center.
+The best graphic design portfolios spotlight the designer’s work.
+So get out of the way and keep the work front and center when creating yours.

-Not everything needs to end up on your portfolio website.
-Instead, choose to curate your best work and showcase it with plenty of negative space.
-Don’t feel like you need to “fill out” your portfolio.
-Always remember the portfolio isn’t meant to promote you as a designer— instead, the work should speak for who you are as a designer.
+Not everything needs to end up on your portfolio website, of course.
+Curate your best work and showcase it with plenty of negative space to keep the designs in focus.
+Always remember: The portfolio isn’t meant to promote you as a designer—instead, the work should speak for who you are as a designer.

-Besides displaying your graphic designs, your portfolio website should include contact information, an about section, and any case studies or testimonials from past employers you feel like showing.
-Each of these sections should be at the obvious places from a visual hierarchy standpoint — which mostly means you should link to these pages from your header navigation menu or footer.
+Besides, your website should include contact information, an about section, and any case studies or testimonials from past employers you feel like showing.
+Keep these sections at the obvious places from a visual hierarchy standpoint — which mostly means you should link to these pages from your header navigation menu or footer.

-See the following graphic design portfolio examples to understand what exactly I am talking about.
+See the following graphic design portfolio examples to see it in action.
 I have also dissected a few portfolios to help you with some ideas for your portfolio.

 Screenshot of RyuCreative, from the graphic design portfolios collection.